gdscwm/react-portfolio/README.md

    Click variable called “Path” and click “Edit…”

    Click “New” and add the folder you extracted.
-The directory is probabaly: C:\Program Files\sqlite\bin
+The directory is probabaly: C:\Program Files\nodejs\bin

 If `/usr/local/bin` is missing from the output, add it to your `$PATH` by editing your `~/.zprofile` file and adding the following line: